Your Union for Dairy Workers

 Rights of the union are being eroded by the current government at every opportunity that they have.
 We are losing long term, well paid, secure union jobs across the industry to new, non-union, insecure, low-paid sites.
 We must make a level playing field for all processors to compete for contracts and keep these great jobs in the regions.
 To do this, we need organisers to focus on the new players and up-skill delegates to deal with the minor issues at a site level.

 For this to occur, we need companies to provide 10 paid hours of delegate time for every 100 workers covered by the agreement.

 Looking to get super fit before the end of the financial year?

 AustralianSuper is hosting a series of educational webinars in May, which will provide a range of information to help navigate super and retirement.

 In these 45-minute sessions, AustralianSuper experts will cover a host of topics, whether you’re just starting out on your super journey, or beginning to think about life after work.

 You can register for as many sessions as you like, and anyone is welcome to attend – You don’t have to be an AustralianSuper member to come along.

 HOW TO REGISTER:

-Please visit AustralianSuper’s education and webinars page and click – Register now.
-You’ll be taken to a Zoom page to complete your details, or click the button below:
+Please visit AustralianSuper’s Super Fit page and click the webinars you wish to attend, or click the button below: